mrc-ide/public-events-microbit-epidemic/docs/COMPILING.md

 * Download SRecord from [Here](http://srecord.sourceforge.net/download.html) -
-and I cheated again, and just dropped the three executables in the install zip in `C:\Python27\Scripts`.
+and again, I just dropped the three executables in the install zip in `C:\Python27\Scripts`.

 ### Test the Compiler

-You don't have to do this part to compile our code; it's just the process I went through first time to learn how to compile anything.
+You don't have to do this part to comppython ile our code; it's just the process I went through first time to learn how to compile anything.
 If you don't want to do this, then skip down to the epidemic section below.